jesperbagge/minio-cookbook/README.md

     sudo useradd -s /sbin/nologin --system -g minio minio

 ### Create mounts / directories where minio stores data
 In order to run Minio in fault tolerant mode (erasure code) a disk set of 4 is equired.
-If you plan on running a single node, these 4 disks should be mounted from 4 different disks.
+If you plan on running a single node, these should be mounted from 4 different disks on the same node.
 In this example, I'll be running one disk on 4 nodes each to achieve fault tolerance.

-    sudo mkdir /data
+    sudo mkdir -p /data/minio
-    sudo chown -R minio:minio /data
+    sudo chown -R minio:minio /data/minio

 ## Download and install software
 Download the software for 64bit Ubuntu